tripl-ai/deploy/aws-fargate-single/base/README.md

 Creates the foundational infrastructure for the application's infrastructure.
 These Terraform files will create a [remote state][state] and a [registry][ecr].
-Most other infrastructure pieces will be created within the `environments` directory.

 ## Included Files